microsoft/WhatTheHack/040-AKS_in_Azure/Student/06-aks_storage.md

 You need to fulfill these requirements to complete this challenge:

-* The API pods should access a database deployed in the Kubernetes cluster using persistent volumes
+- The API pods should access a database deployed in the Kubernetes cluster using persistent volumes
-* The container cluster should be spread across multiple Availability Zones
+- The container cluster should be spread across multiple Availability Zones
-* Be able to answer the maximum performance (IOPS and MB/s) that the database will be able to support
+- Find out the maximum performance (IOPS and MB/s) that the database will be able to support with the storage class you chose

 ## Success Criteria

+- The database has been deployed in the cluster, and the API pod can connect to it (read its version)
+- Participants can demonstrate I/O performance of at least two storage classes

 ## Related documentation